Information about SHARE for researchers

 The Finance Sub-Committee (FSC) has financial oversight of the programme with responsibility for staffing the project and considering the setting of tariffs for use of the Register by research teams.

-An Access Sub-Committee (ASC) will consider applications for the use of SHARE for national and international projects.
-Local sub-committees are being established for each of the main regions.
+An Studies Access Sub-Committee (SASC) will consider applications for the use of SHARE for national and international projects.
 This enables rapid responses to requests for access to the Register for regional projects.

 Registration and informed consent

-The SHARE mechanism for submitting registrations allows for a secure onward despatch to an NHS safe haven (currently, in Dundee).
-The joining requires a minimum amount of information for unambiguous identification of the registrant: name, date of birth and postcode (see Register page https://www.registerforshare.org/register.php), with the opportunity to provide preferred contact details and preferred number of approaches to be made annually by SHARE advising the volunteer of possible research opportunities.
+The SHARE mechanism for submitting registrations allows for a secure onward despatch to an NHS safe haven. (from Dundee).
+The joining requires a minimum amount of information for unambiguous identification of the registrant: name, date of birth and postcode (see Register page by clicking here), with the opportunity to provide contact details and preferred number of approaches to be made annually by SHARE advising the volunteer of possible research opportunities.

 If you decide to join SHARE you are agreeing to allow us to use the coded data in your various NHS computer records to check whether you might be suitable for research projects about health.
 If you are suitable we will contact you to let you know about relevant studies.
 Once you hear more about any study you will have the opportunity to decide whether to take part.